-The Petition of residents of Tarporley and surrounding areas,
+The Petition of residents of Cuddington and Sandiway, and others,

 Observations from the Secretary of State for Communities and Local Government: